Jolly Farmer: Pub

 The original building was to the north of the London Road, and operated from the late 17th century as the Golden Farmer.
 It appeared under that name on early Ordnance Survey maps in the 19th century.
 The name "Golden Farmer" was originally associated with John Bennet, but became associated with Davies after being mentioned as such in Alexander Smith's The History of the Lives of the most Noted Highwaymen, published in 1714.

-A picture of Davies was painted and hung in the pub.
-The name was changed to "Jolly Farmer" in 1823.
-It moved to its current location inside the roundabout in 1879.
+The inn moved to its current location in the 1820s and the name was changed to the "Jolly Farmer" in 1823.
 During the 19th century, the pub was a rendezvous point for hunting around Bagshot Heath.

-H E Malden wrote the Victoria County History in 1911, finding little of economic productivity or architecture in Bagshot to record other than its coaching inns, stating "Thirty coaches a day passed through, and there were many inns, since closed...The later history is full of the exploits of highwaymen, who found the wild country hereabouts specially favourable for their purposes".
+H. E. Malden wrote the Victoria County History in 1911, finding little of economic productivity or architecture in Bagshot to record other than its coaching inns, stating "Thirty coaches a day passed through, and there were many inns, since closed...The later history is full of the exploits of highwaymen, who found the wild country hereabouts specially favourable for their purposes".

 In 1996, the pub closed and became a Mongolian barbecue.
 After this also closed, Burger King offered to buy the building, but their offer was rejected by Surrey Heath council after parents were concerned children from the nearby secondary school would try to cross the junction to reach the premises.
-Since 2003, the building has been used as an American discount golf store.
+Since 2003, the building has been used as an American Golf store.